arko92/car-dealership-app/README.md

 - [Notes](#notes)

 ## About
-This project is a car dealership application to have an overview of the local dealerships.
+A car dealership full-stack web application providing an overview of the available car dealers in the locality with user reviews.
+Registered user can also post reviews for the car dealers.
+The app includes a flask and AI based microservice to predict sentiments of user reviews.
 It is built with a React frontend and a Django backend, containerized using Docker and managed with Docker Compose.
+The microservice and backend is deployed on AWS.

 ## Technologies

+## Frontend
 - React
+## Backend
 - Django
 - Flask
-- AWS
+- nodeJS
-- github actions
+- Express

+## Database
-- mongoDB
+- MongoDB
 - PostgreSQL

+## CI/CD
+- Github actions

+## Containerization
 - Docker
 - Docker Compose

+## Deployment
+- AWS lambda
+- Elastic beanstalk
+- ECR

+# Steps to containerize the full stack application

 ## Prerequisites
 - Docker